ericphanson/TravelingSalesmanExact.jl/README.md

 plot_cities(cities[tour])
 ```

-Note that without the `QUIET = true` keyword argument to the `with_optimizer` call, Mosek will print a lot of information about each iteration of the solve.
+Note that without the `OutputFlag = 0` keyword argument to the `with_optimizer` call, Gurobi will print a lot of information about each iteration of the solve.
 One can also pass an optimizer to `get_optimal_tour` instead of setting the default for the session, e.g.

 ```julia
 using TravelingSalesmanExact, GLPK